 Cons of blade coffee grinders

-- Blade heats up coffee as it chops the bean, which can alter the flavour
+- Blade heats up coffee, which can alter the flavour

 Burr coffee grinders

-Burr coffee grinders have a small gear-like mechanism inside that crushes coffee beans to produce ground coffee.
+Burr grinders have a small gear-like mechanism that crushes the coffee beans.
 Because they crush rather than chop the beans, they don’t exert the same kind of force and heat that a blade grinder might.

 The image below shows the difference between grounds from an electric blade grinder (left) and a burr coffee grinder (right).